 As we prepare to ﬁnish our school year, the focus is on giving students tools that they can take with them into the world.
 Many of the activities from earlier units are revisited, with an emphasis on helping students understand how and why they would use them in daily life.
 This unit also gives students the opportunity to share what they have learned via student teaching.

 Direct service yoga and mindfulness classes for students, based on our proven 30 week curriculum.
 Classes are available in New York City and Westchester County, before, during and after school, for 30-60 minutes each.
+Includes supplemental materials for classroom teachers and parents, providing simple ways to reinforce learning on a daily basis.
 All LFY teachers have completed our Yoga Alliance certified children's yoga training, and receive ongoing support and continuing education.

 One day workshops that give your school staff the tools to integrate yoga and mindfulness into the daily lives of students.
 Help students maintain focus and concentration, regulate their emotions, and become more engaged in learning.
 No yoga experience or special equipment is needed.

 Our Afﬁliate Program offers the opportunity to teach our comprehensive 30 week curriculum at locations around the country, or around the world.
 As an afﬁliate partner you will have access to the SYP curriculum, consultation support, and all future curriculum updates.
 You will have the conﬁdence of knowing that you are teaching an evidenced based program developed over many years of work in schools, and the credibility that comes with offering an established and well respected program.